Digital signage kiosk - what makes this device so special?

 On the other hand, an older audience can praise the kiosks large display and clear presentation.
 Thus, a digital kiosk can enhance customer service in multiple ways.

 A digital signage kiosk is also a perfect fit for specialized kiosk software.
-Although possible, it is not trivial to connect the iOS or a consumer version of android with all the business software used by restaurants that use systems such as Oracle Micros for example.
+Although possible, it is not trivial to connect the iOS or a consumer version of android with all the business software used by restaurants that use systems such as Oracle Micros for example - micros integration is never easy to be honest.

 Also, making the software is not easy - it is a powerful business in fact and shouldn’t be considered as a side-gig for a company.
 Every company has a core business and auxiliary support departments like accounting or IT.
 For a software-focused company delivering a software is a core business, while a fast food restaurant can neither focus on it nor does it possess the experience required.